RyanNDao/realist/README.md

 To set up the project environment, follow these steps:

 ### Prerequisites
-- Ensure Python 3.11 and [Poetry](https://python-poetry.org/docs/) are installed on your machine.
+- Ensure Python 3.11, [Poetry](https://python-poetry.org/docs/), Celery, and Redis Server are installed on your machine.

 ### Setup
 1. Clone the repository: